Southwark St Margaret: History

 The parish of St Margaret was located in the Brixton Hundred of Surrey.
 It included the Liberty of the Clink and the Liberty of Paris Garden.

 In 1295 the ancient borough of Southwark was enfranchised and initially consisted of the parish of St Margaret and the parishes of St George the Martyr, St Olave and St Mary.

 The parish was abolished in 1541 during the Dissolution of the Monasteries when the Priory of St Mary Overie was dissolved.
 Its former area was combined with that of the small parish of St Mary, which had covered the precinct of the priory, to form the new parish of St Saviour.

 Governance

 The parish was unusual in that from 1444 its affairs were under the control of the Guild of the Assumption of St Margaret's Church.
-The guild was incorporated by letters patent in 1449 with parishioners able to elect 2 or 3 wardens.
-In 1536 the church wardens obtained authority by act of Parliament for the purposes of enlarging the churchyard.
+The guild was incorporated by letters patent in 1449 with parishioners able to elect two or three wardens.
+In 1536 the church wardens obtained authority by act of Parliament, the St. Margaret's Southwark Act 1536 (28 Hen.
+8. c.
+31), for the purposes of enlarging the churchyard.
 When the parish was replaced by St Saviour in 1541 the guild became the Corporation of Wardens of St Saviour's Parish, an organisation still in existence as the United St Saviour's Charity.